lbowles/Personal-Website-V2/portfolio/src/posts/liquidium-redesign.md

 ## Takeaways

 - **Prepared for change:**
-  Our project rarely went as planned, with features we thought were critical changing along the way.
+  Our project rarely went as planned, with features we thought were critical changes along the way.
 We had to be okay with stopping the development of a feature mid-way if it meant focusing on core requirements to get the product out.

-- **The standard project management methodologies arent law:**
+- **The standard project management methodologies aren't law:**
   While planning guidelines and industry standards are great, there's no law to follow them religiously.

 - **Keep communication flowing:**